North of Boston is a family farm in Boxford, Massachusetts. Its name is a nod to Robert Frost’s 1914 book of the same title.

-Our mission is clear: To cultivate relationships with local food.
+Our mission: To cultivate relationships with local food.

-Our vision is awesome: To grow a thriving local food culture that’s inclusive, accessible, and resilient as hell.
+Our vision: To grow a thriving local food culture that’s inclusive, accessible, and resilient as hell.

-Our guarantee is simple: If our food isn’t the best you’ve ever had, simply let us know and we’ll make it right.
+Our guarantee: If our food isn’t the best you’ve ever had, simply let us know and we’ll make it right.

 Delivery